Nissan VQ engine: VQ35DE

 The 3498 cc VQ35DE is used in many modern Nissan vehicles.
 Bore and stroke are 95.5x81.4 mm.
-It uses a similar block design to the VQ30DE, but adds variable valve timing (CVTCS).
+It uses a similar block design to the VQ30DE, but adds variable valve timing (CVTCS) for the intake.
 It produces from 231 to 304 PS of power and 246 to 274 lbft of torque depending on the application.

 The VQ35DE is built in Iwaki and Decherd, TN.
 It was on the Ward's 10 Best Engines list from 2002 through to 2007 and again in 2016.

 It features forged steel connecting rods, a microfinished one-piece forged crankshaft, and Nissan's nylon intake manifold technology.
 It has low-friction molybdenum-coated pistons and the intake is a high-flow tuned induction system.
 Since its inception Nissan has improved upon the VQ35DE with changes keeping it an efficient class leading V6 engine.
-The engine was updated in 2005 as the VQ35HR (High-Rev).
-It included exhaust timing, a higher rev limit, as well as minor internal upgrades boosting the output to 313 horsepower.
+The engine was updated in 2005 as the VQ35DE Rev-Up.
+It included variable exhaust timing, a higher rev limit, and a revised oil pump, boosting the output to 297 crank horsepower.

 A modified version of the VQ35DE, called the S1, is produced by Nismo (Nissan's motorsports and performance division) for the Fairlady Z S-Tune GT.
 It produces 300 PS at 7,200 rpm, a higher rev-limit than that of the original VQ35DE.